-It seemed another move was in store for me with my history as a nomad.
-In June, I moved from the lovely town of Cobourg with its beautiful beach to Bath, Ontario, on Lake Ontario.
-In many ways, this move is like coming home.
-I was born in Kingston, grew up in Napanee, and spent many years in the area.
+I was born in Kingston, grew up in Napanee, and spent many years in that area.
 My maternal family were UEL Loyalists, settling in nearby at Adolphustown.
-In the early 1970s, I lived in Picton and travelled across the Glenora ferry to Queen's University for my first degree.
-I would later move to Ottawa and finish the BA at Carleton; the BEd at the University of Ottawa, and so on.
+In the early 1970s, I lived in Picton and travelled across the Glenora Ferry to Queen's University for my first degree.
+I would later move to Ottawa and finish the BA at Carleton; the B Ed at the University of Ottawa, and so on.
 Napanee is also where I met Manly MacDonald as a young boy.

 This was a new website in 2008 and while it has been an exciting transition for a writer, it needs to be updated from time to time.
 In fact, it was almost lost by a host company this January, but luckily was retrieved by Tom Ashcroft, the original web designer at RevueDesign in Belleville and just restored in all its form.
 It generated early on and continues to assist with feedback for Manly Edward MacDonald - Interpreter of Old Ontario.
 It is perhaps the aftermath of its publication that has been as rewarding as the book itself.
 Since 2008 and continuing today, the book has sold over 1,300 copies.
 This I'm told is rare for a first publication and a book of its value.
-I added a PayPal account in 2015 and this has made buying the book sometimes easier for people who are not near one of the independent bookstores that carry it.
+I added a PayPal account in 2015 and this has made buying the book sometimes easier.
 Connections continue with updates from people who have bought a Manly at auction and/or would like an appraisal for one.
 This feedback and support is humbling.
-Presentation continue with the latest being November to January 2015 at the John M. Parrott Art Gallery - the same gallery where we launch the book.
-Coming soon is a film vignette sponsored by the Belleville Public Library and the Parrott Gallery produced by Peter Lockyer of History Lives Here to be launch in the near future.
+A highlight of the general public's information about Manly MacDonald came about when a film vignette that was sponsored by the Belleville Public Library and the John M. Parrott Gallery was produced by Peter Lockyer of History Lives Here to be launch in the near future.
 And, of course, there's our free 'The Life & Times of Manly MacDonald' on Youtube. * See the Manly MacDonald page for a direct link.